-Legislation Reference Description Public Finance Management Act (PFMA), 1999 Act 1 of 1999 The WCLC must submit quarterly and annual reports on its performance delivery and audited financial statements based on the strategic objective annual targets for each financial year.
+Legislation Reference Key Responsibilities of the WCLC Public Finance Management Act, 1999 Act 1 of 1999 The WCLC submits quarterly and annual reports on its performance delivery and audited financial statements based on the strategic objective annual targets for each financial year.
 Use of Official Languages Act, 2012 Act 12 of 2012 This Act specifically applies to national departments, national public entities and national public enterprises.
 If aspects of the Act were to have an impact on language policy and practice in the Western Cape, the WCLC would have a mandate to play a role.